Why Climate Change Arguments Won’t Change the Climate

 - Others believe that climate change is real, but that there isn’t anything WE can do about it because we are not in control of the governments and corporations that are driving the forces that are causing climate change.
 (In this case, it depends on what is meant by “WE.”
 As individuals, despite the political rhetoric to the contrary, we are relatively powerless.)

 - There are some who believe that it is already too late and that there is no point in locking down the barn door now that the cow is already out on the loose.
-(And they may be right about this.)
+(This group includes a surprising number of climate scientists who are throwing in their towels and heading for the hills…and they may be right about this.)

 - There are others who believe the hardships stemming from attempts to mitigate (not to mention reverse) the causes of climate change far outweigh the hardship that are stemming from climate change.
 (Again, there is truth in this.
 Draconian measures to control climate change will result in widespread loss of life although not nearly as severe as the death rate from climate change will be.)